aorith/cidr-listings/README.md

 ### Description

-I created this app because I wanted to learn and experiment with:
+This app was created to learn and experiment with:

 - [Litestar](https://litestar.dev/)
 - [Postgres](https://www.postgresql.org/) without ORM